leandromsilva/leandromsilva/README.md

 <br>

 ### 😄 About me
-Soteropolitano, 22 anos e formado em sistemas de informação pela unifacs
+I'm 22 years old and always looking for evolution in my career, so I'm always looking to study new technologies, because I really want to learn more and become a better professional.

 ### 📖 GitHub Stats
 <img src="https://github-readme-stats.vercel.app/api?username=leandromsilva" alt="leandro da silva github stats">